cherylstanley/cse256-nlp-disaster-tweets/README.md

 ### In the above image, the author explicitly uses the word `ABLAZE` but means it metaphorically.
 This is immediately clear to you or I or any other human, especially with the visual aid.
 But it's less clear to a machine without the context to human language and linguistic expressions that we have.

-My approach saw a baseline accuracy of **73.64%** using neural networks, with an improvement of up to **83.64%** accuracy through an implementation of an advanced DistiliBERT model.

 I experimented with multiple hyperparameters including batch size, number of epochs, and pretrained embeddings to achieve a greater accuracy for this model and learned a lot through error analysis and employing techniques learned from different research papers experimenting with similar datasets and goals.

+My final approach saw a baseline accuracy of **73.64%** using neural networks, with an improvement of up to **83.64%** accuracy through an implementation of an advanced DistiliBERT model

 My findings from this research were summarized and contained in a final research report which can be found in the main directory of this repository!
 Thank you for reading